justineemeyr/ALA/index.md

 - 🙋 For academic and mentor support email: [kmcallister@minerva.edu](kmcallister@minerva.edu)

-## Evaluation
+## ALA Completion

-To pass this course you must meet the following requirements:
+Successful completion of the ALA consists of meeting the following requirements:

 - Complete all required assignments
 - Attend all in person meetings